gjuliao/gjuliao/README.md

 # About me

 I'm a **Microverse** Full-Stack software development student.
-Looking for new coding adventures, mostly if they are related to **Education** and **Marketing** tech.
-But, also open to hear about the promising future of other verticals too!
+Looking for new coding adventures!

+Mostly interested in **Education** and **Marketing** tech initiatives, as in my belief these verticals are shaping the social values of the future.
+But, also open to hear about other promising future verticals too!

 ## Connect with me